Adhe Kangal (2017 film): Production

-C. V. Kumar launched a project to be directed by Rohin Venkatesan during late May 2016, with Kalaiyarasan, Janani Iyer and Sshivada selected to portray the leading roles.
-Kalaiyarasan was revealed to be portraying a blind chef, with the team using American chef Christine Hà as a character inspiration for his role.
+C. V. Kumar launched a project to be directed by Rohin Venkatesan during late May 2016, with Kalaiyarasan, Janani, and Sshivada selected to portray the leading roles.
+Kalaiyarasan was revealed to be portraying a blind chef, with the team using the American chef Christine Hà as a character inspiration for his role.
 The film was shot in Kanyakumari, Erode, and Chennai throughout the middle of 2016.
-After the film's production was completed, C. V. Kumar revealed that the film would be titled as Adhe Kangal named after the 1967 film of the same name during September 2016.
+In September 2016, near the end of production, it was revealed that the film would be titled Adhe Kangal, named after the 1967 film.

 Soundtrack

-The film's soundtrack is scored by Ghibran.
-The album was released on 18 January 2017 by Think Music India.
+The soundtrack was scored by Ghibran.
+It was released by Think Music India.

 Release

-The film was released on 26 January 2017, coinciding with India's Republic Day, having initially been postponed from 14 January 2017.
-The producers chose to fix the release date of 26 January, three days prior to release, after production house Studio Green announced that they were delaying the release of the big budget, Suriya-starrer Singam 3.
+Adhe Kangal was released on 26 January 2017, coinciding with India's Republic Day.
+The film was previously scheduled to release in February 2017, but was brought forward after Si3, which was scheduled for 26 January, was delayed.

 Critical reception

-Sify.com praised the film stating it was "a delicious thriller with a meaty, realistic plot and nicely fleshed out characters and not to forget a smart running time of 120 minutes", adding "the film is engaging mainly due to the characterizations and subtle humor, which provides quality entertainment till the end".
-Likewise, Behindwoods.com wrote Adhe Kangal was "an intelligently woven script that becomes predictable at places, but all the same a good watch", singling out Ghibran for his work as the music composer.
-While singling out praise for actress Sshivada's performance, Baradwaj Rangan of The Hindu wrote "not as good as it sounds on paper, but not bad either" and stated "here’s a great story, but the screenplay isn’t tight".
+Sify praised the film stating it was "a delicious thriller with a meaty, realistic plot and nicely fleshed out characters and not to forget a smart running time of 120 minutes", adding "the film is engaging mainly due to the characterizations and subtle humor, which provides quality entertainment till the end".
+While singling out praise for actress Sshivada's performance, Baradwaj Rangan wrote "not as good as it sounds on paper, but not bad either" and stated "here's a great story, but the screenplay isn't tight".